 Winding our way through the massive temple complex, the Grim discovered one of the original wardens of the Tomb.
 Sadly, through either demonic corruption, or time alone, the spirits known as the Sisters of the Moon would not let us pass.

-The Sisters of the Moon served as wardens for the temple long before the Avatar of Sargeras was buried beneath it.
+The Sisters of the Moon served as wardens for the temple long before thewas buried beneath it.
 Even in death, the sisters maintained their vigil, but over the millennia something twisted their ability to distinguish friend from foe.
 Their madness slowly consumed them, and now any who enter their sacred chambers are put to death.

 The Grim have dealt with the tragedy of the mad before, and the Grim will again in the future.
 No amount of pity or sorrow will stop the Mandate from being enforced, those that stand in our way will perish, and so, the Sisters are now at rest.

 More of the original inhabitants of the Tomb were discovered as the Grim delved deeper inside, hunting for Kil’jaeden.
 The Night Elf spirits contained within would probably not be allies of the Grim even without the corruption of the Legion influencing them, and so, like the rest, they must be put to rest for good.
 The corrupted soul of the High Priestess Dejahna, ruler of the spirit realm of this chamber, and the Engine of Souls presented itself in the corporeal realm.
 Upon their defeat, the fearsome amalgamation of the corrupted dead known as the Desolate Host presented itself to attempt to stop the Mandate.

 Once, this was a sacred burial site for the Night Elves, but the Legion has twisted these grounds with the Engine of Souls.
 This foul machine draws upon the energy of the dead, twisting them into abominations.
 Due to this corruption, these tormented spirits have become monstrosities, looking to feed on any who descend into the tomb’s depths.